 “Grooming is big,” Marilyn Krieger, certified cat behaviorist, explains.
 “Feel honored, because she feels that you are part of her family and part of the colony.
 She’s put her smell on you.”

-If your cat chooses to spend their precious time spoiling you with a grooming session, know that it is usually meant as a good thing and try not to overthink it.
-Our cats do not possess the ability to speak human, so they use their feline methods to show us that they care.
+So your cat chooses to spend their precious time spoiling you with a grooming session; great!
+Now you know that it is usually meant as a good thing and to try not to overthink it.
+Our cats do not possess the ability to speak human (sadly).
+So they use their feline methods to show us that they care.
 Enjoy it!